WHY WE WON'T MAKE A MOSAIC FOR YOU

 An accurate survey is needed, to assess not only the technical appropriateness of the structure, but also the stylistic adequacy, the position, the surrounding furniture, any fittings, natural and artificial lighting and other features that make the place altogether harmonious.

-In some instances, the location will be unsuitable to host an art mosaic; on a case-by-case basis, we shall establish if some structural or ancillary modifications can fix the issues, in other cases the location will be so inappropriate that the mosaic atelier will kindly but firmly refuse the commission.»Click here to learn more about the book, and to reserve your copy.
+In some instances, the location will be unsuitable to host an art mosaic; on a case-by-case basis, we shall establish if some structural or ancillary modifications can fix the issues, in other cases the location will be so inappropriate that the mosaic atelier will kindly but firmly refuse the commission.»Click here to find out if you are one of the elected, who can enrich their residence with the top in luxury decoration.

 A CHAT WITH...